-Setup mitmproxy to Intercept HTTP Traffic from ASP.NET Core on Windows
+Setup mitmproxy to Intercept HTTP Traffic on Windows

 Learn how to use mitmproxy to inspect and debug outbound HTTP traffic from an ASP.NET Core application - useful for troubleshooting API calls, webhook payloads, and third-party integrations.